Basic Prawn Cocktail Recipe

 - Scatter over paprika or roughly crushed pink peppercorns.

-You can’t go wrong with prawn cocktail.
+You can’t go wrong with a basic prawn cocktail recipe.
 A quintessential English dish, this recipe is just perfect.
 Combining juicy prawns with a Marie Rose sauce and other salad ingredients brings you a wonderful flavor sensation.
 Prawn cocktail is a great starter and although this classic dish might have enjoyed its heyday in the 1980s there is nothing wrong with retro starter recipes so why not bring some vintage charm to your dinner table and serve this up before the main course to bring back all those special memories of family meals years ago?

 Photo by FreeDigitalPhotos.net